Pokémon Trading Card Game: Competitive play

+Competitive Pokémon Trading Card Game play is organized through official tournaments held around the world, including regional events and the annual Pokémon World Championships.
+Players compete using tournament-legal decks built according to current format rules, with new expansions regularly influencing the competitive environment.
+The combination of organized competition, frequent set releases, and changing strategies has helped maintain an active global player community.

 Pokémon TCG World Championships

-The first Pokémon TCG World Championships was held in 2004 at Orlando, Florida, U.S. The venue was organized by Wizards of Coasts, with more than 100 invited contestants from various countries.
+The first Pokémon TCG World Championships was held in 2002 in Seattle, Washington.
+This first edition of the World Championships was organized by Wizards of the Coast, with more than 100 invited contestants from various countries.
+After WotC’s Pokémon license lapsed, the next World Championships would be held in Orlando, Florida in 2004, organized by Pokémon USA (now known as The Pokémon Company International) through their organized play program (now known as Play!
+Pokémon).
 To qualify for the championships, players are required to collect Championship Points across regionals and other official tournaments, which can vary based on each championship and different regions.